relientm96/simpleMLP/README.md

 # simpleMLP
 Simple Multilayer Perceptron built from scratch using numpy.
-Currently only uses `ReLu` activation.
+* Currently only uses `ReLu` activation.
+* Only dense layer architecture for now.

 ## How to use:
 1. Install requirements: `pip install -r requirements.txt`